-Inle Lake Boat Trip – Tips Before You Book
+- Inle Lake Boat Trip Price

 You're likely already aware that boat trips on Inle Lake are the most popular things to do in the area.
 This is due to the fact that life at Inle Lake is largely built on the lake itself.

-While you could walk down the main street in Nyaung Shwe and find an eager boat tour salesperson within minutes, I’ve provided a few tips below on how to score the best trip.
-If you want to skip this and head straight to the tour I recommend, you’ll find it here and the itinerary outline below.
+While you could walk down the main street in Nyaung Shwe and find an eager boat tour salesperson within minutes, I've provided a few tips below on how to score the best trip.

 For more tips and Myanmar travel ideas, I'd highly recommend downloading the Lonely Planet eBook.
 Combining blog research with their detailed guides is probably the best way to prepare for any trip.

-Pick a Sunrise Trip
+1. Pick a Sunrise Boat Excursion